4 die on Christmas Day in New Hampshire home from suspected carbon monoxide poisoning - World News

 Authorities have not released the names of those who died pending notification of their next of kin.
 Autopsies to confirm the causes of death were scheduled for Thursday.

-Temperatures in Wakefield on Christmas Day reached a low of about -11 C.
+Temperatures in Wakefield on Christmas Day reached a low of about 13 degrees Fahrenheit (-11 degrees Celsius).